-04/08/12 Copyright © 2012, H. Van Dyke Parunak.
-All Rights Reserved.
-Page 2 May be freely reprinted noncommercially with attribution and citation of www.cyber-chapel.org. and the floods compassed me about:3 all thy billows and thy waves passed over me.4--He accurately describes what happened to him, but in the very words of Scripture, from 2 Sam 22 and Ps 42.
+and the floods compassed me about: 4 all thy billows and thy waves passed over me.
+5--He accurately describes what happened to him, but in the very words of Scripture, from 2 Sam 22 and Ps 42.
 "Thy" emphasizes again that he recognizes God's hand in this judgment.